CityOfZion/neo-mon/README.md

 ## Feature Requests

 Do you see any features missing or have ideas for improvements, you can add them to the Project:  [Milestone 1](https://github.com/CityOfZion/neo-mon/projects/1)
-Adding new endpoints to NeoMon is manual at the moment.
-You can request in Slack, Trello or use the Project link above.